eputkonen/Bookmarklets/README.md

 # Recruiting Bookmarklets
-JavaScript Bookmarklets for Recruiting / Recruiters Written by Eric Putkonen
+JavaScript Bookmarklets for Recruiting / Recruiters written by Eric Putkonen

 # How to Create Bookmarklet for Your Own Use
 Copy raw code and creat/add a bookmark or page in the bookmarks toolbar.
 Add name and paste code into URL section.